How to Roast Pumpkin Seeds in 5 Simple Steps

 Roasted pumpkin seeds are a satisfying snack or garnish and have an array of nutritional benefits.
 “One ounce of whole roasted pumpkin seeds (about 85 pieces) has 126 calories, 5 grams of fat and 5 grams of protein,” Toby Amidor, M.S., R.D., C.D.N., writes in an article for Food Network's Healthy Eats, “Why We Love Pumpkin Seeds.
 “They are also a good source of magnesium and zinc, providing 19% of your daily dose of both these minerals.
 Copper, potassium and iron are other nutrients you’ll find in [pumpkin seeds]."

 How to Store Roasted Pumpkin Seeds

-These toasted pumpkin seeds are coated in whisked egg white and everything bagel seasoning before going into the oven for a second bake.
+These seeds are double baked to help the everything bagel seasoning stick.
 The results are fully coated and extra crispy.